 8. Assign Modules to Positions

-Then, go to the Modules menu, create a new module via the green button in the upper left corner, and choose Custom as the type.
-This allows you to create your own content block using a WYSIWYG (what you see is what you get) editor.
+Then, go to the modules list, create a new module via the green New button, and choose Custom as the type.
+This lets you create your own content block using a WYSIWYG (what you see is what you get) editor.

 Save and you should see it on your homepage (and only there).